Russian opposition leader Alexei Navalny arrested during protests

+- The protests come in advance of March presidential elections, which Navalny labels rigged

+- The Putin critic said police forced their way into his office on Sunday

-(CNN)Russian opposition leader Alexei Navalny was arrested during anti-Kremlin protests in Moscow on Sunday, as rallies continue nationwide.
+(CNN)Russian opposition leader Alexei Navalny was arrested Sunday during anti-Kremlin protests in Moscow as rallies continue nationwide.

 "I've been detained.
 This doesn't matter.
 Come to Tverskaya (Street).
 You are not going there for me, it's for you and your future," Navalny tweeted after his arrest.